alanreidt/range-slider-component/README.md

 }
 ```

-The slider will take all free space up — it has `width` or `height` equal to `100%`, depending on orientation.
+Slider will take all free space up — it has `width` or `height` equal to `100%`, depending on orientation.

 ## Documentation

 ### API
 *slider object*, which localized in the `slider.js` file is dedicated as *Slider API Unit*.

-Use its methods to interact with the slider entity.
+Use its methods to interact with Slider entity.

 #### create method
 Compose from js docs.